shaddadian7/FineSed3D_ACSTC/README.md

 The code can be found in the source folder.

-The input data for each simulation case can be found in the corresponding folder.
+The input data for each simulation case can be found in the initial files folder in the corresponding files.